CH EPR FHIR (R4)

 Message Semantics

-The Authorization Client SHALL send an IUA compliant OAuth 2.1 Authorization Request for the client credential grant type with Swiss extensions:
+In the first step of the sequence the IUA Authorization Client SHALL send an IUA compliant Authorization Request for the authorization code grant type with the following Swiss extension:

-• scope (required): The scope claimed by the Authorization Client, as defined in the table below.
+• scope (required): The scope claimed by the IUA Authorization Client, as defined in the table below.

-• requested_token_type (optional): The requested token format shall be urn:ietf:params:oauth:token-type:jwt.
+• requested_token_type (optional): If present, the requested token format shall be urn:ietf:params:oauth:token-type:jwt.

 The Authorization Request SHALL use the following Swiss extension: